Best Travel Credit Cards in Canada for 2026

 Best travel card silver winner: MBNA Rewards World Elite Mastercard

 As a World Elite Mastercard, this MBNA card offers amazing access to valuable travel perks, including complimentary concierge services, exclusive event tickets, and airport lounge access.
-Cardholders are offered a Dragonpass membership, which provides access to more than 1,400+ lounges in 800 airports around the world.
+Cardholders are offered a Dragonpass membership, which provides access to more than 1,400 lounges in over 800 airports around the world – though you'll still have to pay the entry fee.

 As a true travel card should, the MBNA Rewards World Elite Mastercard has a solid insurance package, too.
-The: 12 types even includes mobile device insurance, which is surprisingly rare.
+The 12 insurance types even include mobile device insurance, which is surprisingly rare.

 Best travel card bronze winner: RBC Avion Visa Infinite Privilege